-Successful applicants should possess a master's degree from an accredited college or university in behavior analysis, education, psychology or a degree program where students have completed a BACB-approved course sequence.
+Successful applicants should possess a master's degree from an accredited college or university in behavior analysis, education, psychology or a degree program where students have completed a Behavior Analyst Certification Board (BACB)-approved course sequence.

 It is recommended that students have taken prior coursework in applied behavior analysis or have independently studied ABA texts.